 Customer sentiment analysis allows you to uncover your customers’ true feelings about your brand.
 That means you can figure out which customers have the strongest opinions toward your organization — both positive and negative.

 That data will allow you to adjust your marketing efforts.
 That way, you can better speak to those customers who aren’t happy with your brand.
 You can also identify which customers can act as your brand ambassadors.

 Sentiment analysis can tell you exactly how your customers feel about your product.
 For example, the unstructured data that customer sentiment analysis provides could tell you that customers love your product’s look.
 However, they might think it’s incredibly difficult to use.

 Use that information to make necessary changes to your product.
 Over time, this data can ensure that the product or service you provide fits your customers’ exact needs.

 Your business doesn’t need to have a profile on every social media channel.
 You just need to make sure your efforts are going toward the right channels.
 Sentiment analysis can show if your customers respond more positively on apps ranging from Instagram to Twitter.

 This allows you to dig into why this might be.
 That analysis can inform how you interact with customers and make changes to your social media marketing strategy if necessary.
 If you are receiving, say, largely negative feedback on Instagram, this could be a sign that you need to engage with them more there.

 5. Prioritize Customer Service Issues

 Sentiment analysis can help you dig through customer support tickets in order to see which should be the highest priority.
 That way, you can bring those inquiries to the top of your customer service queue.
+Today, you can also take this one step further and even leverage sentiment analysis through your chatbots to ensure your responses are aligned with customers’ emotions as well.
 If this process is done strategically, your company will be able to address negative feedback quicker and more efficiently.